White Sox vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is hitting .333 with a home run, two walks and five RBI.
+- Semien hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is hitting .250 with a home run, three walks and five RBI.

 Semien Recent Games